jwalton/rust-book-abridged/docs/ch09-error-handling.md

 }
 ```

 This introduces a new concept called _closures_ which we'll talk more about in [chapter 13][chap13], but if languages you've used have arrow functions or lambdas, you can probably figure out what's going on in this example.
 (Hint: the `|error| { ... }` creates a function that takes an error as a parameter, similar to an `(err) => {...}` in JavaScript.)
-If you're having trouble with this example, don't worry - bookmark this and come back to it after you've read chapter 13.
+If you're having trouble with this example, don't worry - bookmark this and come back to it after you've read [chapter 13][chap13].

 ### Shortcuts for Panic on Error: `unwrap` and `expect`